jolespin/pykofamsearch/README.md

 #### Notes:
 `PyKOfamSearch` output is *slightly* different than `KofamScan`.
 For example, in the test case the number of significant hits from `KofamScan` is 1188 while `PyKofamSearch` is 1190.
 All hits in from `KofamScan` are in `PyKOfamSearch` output.

+#### License:

+The code for `PyKOfamSearch` is licensed under an MIT License

+Please contact jolespin@newatlantis.io regarding any licensing concerns.